bgansemer/ABR-analysis/README.md

 All other scripts and files required for running the app should be present in this repository.
 The app should run properly if run directly from the `app` directory.
 The cloned repo may need to be added to the MATLAB path if file not found errors occur when trying to run.

+There are two files retrieved from MATLAB file exchange that are required to run the app (both are present in this repo.
+legendUnq.m was retrieved from [legendUnq](https://www.mathworks.com/matlabcentral/fileexchange/67646-legendunq).
+grep.m was retrieved from [grep](https://www.mathworks.com/matlabcentral/fileexchange/9647-grep-a-pedestrian-very-fast-grep-utility).

 ## Instructions for running

 In development...